skyfox69/jsapi/README.md

 ### The `api_operation` method

 `api_operation` performs an API operation by calling the given block.
 The request parameters are passed as an instance of the operation's model class to the block.
-Parameter names are converted to snake case.

 This method implicitly renders the JSON representation of the object returned by the block.